qf9898/ssl-client-server-with-multiple-clients-V2.0/README.md

 ### New functionalities as compared to V1.0:
    1. Multiple clients connect to the server through multi-threads.
    2. Each client can register at the server and chat with other clients
-   3. Each client can switch between Point2Point mode or group mode.
+   3. Each client can switch between Point2Point mode and group mode.
    4. The server maintains username list and ssl tunnels via HashMap and can broadcast messages to all clients any time.

 ### Workflow of the software: